Best Water Softeners of 2020 – Reviews and Comparisons

 Considering a cartridge costs around sixty dollars, while a bag of salt costs fewer than five dollars, the math is simple.
 If you don’t have a high particle level in your home water, feel free to purchase this unit.
 However, if you struggle with water hardness, opt for other water softeners.

 3. Fleck 7000SXT Water Softener

-The best softener for a large home is the Fleck 7000SXT Water Softener.
+Another incredible addition to our 2020 water softener reviews is Fleck 7000SXT.
+Fleck 7000SXT Water Softener is one of the best water softener system for a large home.
 Fleck is a well-known name in water softeners, and it presents the type of the valve used in the process of water softening.
 This unit is similar to the5600SXT we mentioned before, but with more capacity and a bigger water flow thus making it perfect for large homes and medium-sized industrial facilities.
 It provides scale reduction, preservation of the plumbing system, prevents the buildup of minerals, and more.

 The salt capacity of this unit is around 250 pounds.
 The consumption depends on the hardness of your water.
 However, an average period optimal for salt change is around 12 weeks (3 months).
 One thing that sets this softener apart from others is the ease of installation.
 While other units require extensive knowledge, installing this one is a piece of cake.
 It can be done within an hour by an inexperienced individual.
 However, if you’re unsure of your plumbing skills, it might be better to call a plumber and let a qualified person install your device.
 If you’re looking for a solid softener with a high water flow, don’t hesitate to buy this one, you won’t regret it.